chrispapa2000/softeng2021/api/README.md

-# Back-end
+# **API**

-Περιεχόμενα:

-- RESTful API
+- Implementation of RESTful API:

+myServer.js is the main file that implements the server which listens to port 9103.

+Then there is one .js file for each endpoint.